MechatronicSystems-Group/Integrated-Embedded-Systems/practicals/practical_2/index.md

 {:.important}
 > **This setup forms part of the demonstration for Practical 2.
 Make sure your final circuit can be connected to a signal generator and the output plotted on your oscilloscope.**

-## Question 2: NPN Emitter Follower
+## Question 2: NPN Common-Emitter Switch
 If the practical is functioning as intended, you may have noticed a problem in Question 1.2 - the HIGH output of the LM358 is roughly around the cutoff value for the STM32 to detect a HIGH logic signal.
 You may get lucky and the random tolerance of your particular chip is a little higher than the cutoff, or you may be unlucky and its well below the threshhold.
 The point is is that this is obviously not good enough.

 A simple solution is to add a switch to the output of the op-amp such that the ~2.6V signal can turn on an off a voltage much closer to 3.3V logic HIGH which will switch the STM32 more reliably.
 The easiest solution is to use an NPN transistor in the ```common-emitter``` configuration.
 As [Wikipedia has a very helpful article](https://en.wikipedia.org/wiki/Common_emitter) on the common-emitter configuration, you are trusted to be able to build the circuit yourself.